 - Educate by sharing the great concepts of your idea, product or service.
 Provide best practices and how to implement them.

-- Inspire by the results these strategies have produced on your business.
+- Inspire by the results these strategies have produced for your business.

 - Entertain by writing it in plain language.
 You can embellish it with GIFs, emojis, which are there to make the content digestion more pleasant.